nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 #### 2.1 Raw camera distance from centre of scene

 The hardest part here is computing the distance from the camera to the centre of the scene, which I'll call $l$.
-To help illustrate what we're after, here's a marked up side view of our frustum:
+To help illustrate what we're after, here's a marked upside view of our frustum:

 {{<figure
 src="/images/blog/03/ViewFrustumSideAnnotated.png"